 Bruce Boudreau made his NHL head coaching debut on Nov.
 23, 2007, in the Washington Capitals’ 4-3 overtime win over the Philadelphia Flyers.
 Birthday boy Nicklas Backstrom scored in the extra session to give Boudreau his first career victory.
 He replaced Glen Hanlon, who was fired after 21 games.
 He led the Hershey Bears, Washington’s American Hockey League (AHL) affiliate, to the 2006 Calder Cup championship.
-Since this date, he’s earned 567 wins, in 984 total games, for the Capitals, Anaheim Ducks, and Minnesota Wild.
+Since this date, he’s earned 605 wins, in 1,060 total games, for the Capitals, Anaheim Ducks, Minnesota Wild, and Vancouver Canucks.

 Speaking of successful head coaches on Nov.
 23, 2014, the hockey world mourned the passing of Pat Quinn, who died at 71 following a long illness.
 He played 606 career NHL games, as a defenseman, for the Maple Leafs, Canucks, and Atlanta Flames.
 His most memorable play might be the open-ice hit he threw on Bruins’ legend Bobby Orr during the 1969 postseason, which knocked him unconscious and started a bench-clearing brawl.

 Related – Pat Quinn: A Legacy of Hockey Greatness